-Brush up on Arizona arts and culture at the monthly Downtown Chandler Art Walk held the third Friday of each month in Downtown Chandler, the art walk returns in September after a brief August hiatus.
+Brush up on Arizona arts and culture at the monthly Downtown Chandler Art Walk held the third Friday of each month in Downtown Chandler, the art walk returns to the historic square in September.

 Sonoran Sunset Series at Veterans Oasis Park